Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: Introduction

 \subsection{State-of-the-Art FL in Wireless Networks}

-\bblue{Many recent} studies \cite{chen2020joint,amiri2020federated,tran2019federated,pervej2023resource,zhou2022joint} customize the above general \ac{fl} algorithms and train them in wireless networks.
-Most noticeably, the intertwined wireless networking and \ac{fl} parameters are often optimized jointly when the \ac{ml} model is exchanged between the clients and \ac{cs} using the time-varying wireless fading channels between the clients and \ac{bs}\footnote{These studies assume the \ac{bs} acts as the \ac{cs} or the \ac{bs} works as the medium to transport the model parameters between the clients and \ac{cs}.} \cite{chen2020joint,amiri2020federated,tran2019federated,pervej2023resource,zhou2022joint}. \bblue{While these studies assume the resources are optimized for performing the \ac{fl} training in a coordinated fashion where the models are exchanged in every \ac{fl} training round, some variations of these assumptions also exist.} \cite{zhao2024ensemble} proposed a model-ensemble-based \ac{fl} framework where clients with similar data distributions are kept in a cluster, and each such cluster acts as a parameter server to train a cluster model using the associated clients.
-During the training phase, the clusters train their respective models without any global aggregation.
-However, an ensemble model is generated from the trained cluster models during the inference phase.
-It is also common to allocate resources to facilitate FL in wireless networks \cite{li2024learning, liu2022resource}.
-Clients' transmit powers can be optimized to maximize signal-to-interference-plus-noise ratio to ensure model parameters are received at the BS \cite{li2024learning}.
-Besides, resource costs for model training and benefits from such training---in terms of model accuracy---can be assessed in order to proportionately allocate network and computing resources to achieve a certain level of accuracy \cite{liu2022resource}.
+Many recent studies \cite{chen2020joint,amiri2020federated,tran2019federated,pervej2023resource,zhou2022joint} customize the above general \ac{fl} algorithms and train them in wireless networks.
+Most notably, the intertwined wireless networking and \ac{fl} parameters are often optimized jointly when the \ac{ml} model is exchanged between the clients and \ac{cs} using the time-varying wireless fading channels between the clients and \ac{bs}\footnote{These studies assume the \ac{bs} acts as the \ac{cs} or the \ac{bs} works as the medium to transport the model parameters between the clients and \ac{cs}.} \cite{chen2020joint,amiri2020federated,tran2019federated,pervej2023resource,zhou2022joint}.
+While these studies assume the resources are optimized for performing \ac{fl} training in a coordinated fashion, where the models are exchanged in every \ac{fl} training round, variations of these assumptions also exist \cite{zhao2024ensemble,li2024learning, liu2022resource}.